 How can money market funds be used in a portfolio?

 Nonetheless, money market funds may be a consideration when the stock market is volatile, interest rates are meaningful, and investors aren't sure where to turn.
 They also could offer positive returns in an environment of rising rates and tightening of financial conditions, something that adversely affects traditional fixed income safe havens such as government bonds.
-They can therefore represent a tactical position for those anticipating difficult markets, or perhaps diversification from traditional bonds, especially longer dated securities, if there are concerns interest rates will continue to rise or remain high for longer than expected.
+They can therefore represent a tactical position for those anticipating difficult markets, or perhaps diversification from traditional bonds, especially longer dated securities, if there are concerns interest rates will rise or remain high for longer than expected.

 What are costs of money market funds?